codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-02-zf2.md

-In this stage, you'll add support for handling `Produce` requests to invalid topics or partitions.
+In this stage, you'll implement the Produce response for invalid topics or partitions.

 ## Produce API Response for Invalid Topics or Partitions